BEGINNERS · GETTING STARTED

 - Expect the stall.
 Do not raise the heat or panic when the temperature plateaus.

-For the gear that actually matters on a first cook, not the gadget aisle, see the starter kit guide.
-And if you would rather have live guidance than a checklist, the Pitwright cook companion walks the whole cook with you, stage by stage.
+For the few tools that matter on a first cook, see the starter kit guide.
+And if you would rather have a cook-day plan than a checklist, the printable Command Packs lay one cut’s whole timeline out on a single page.

 What should I smoke for my first time?